Time to Leave Home After Foreclosure Auction in Virginia

 What are the risks involved in selling my property to a developer?

-There are some risks, like possibly getting lower offers than from traditional buyers.
+There are risks, like possibly getting lower offers than traditional buyers.
 Developers might also change their plans.
-It’s important to check any contract terms that allow them to back out.
+It’s important to check contract terms that allow them to back out.
 Having a real estate attorney can help protect you during the process.

 How can I find reputable developers interested in buying homes in Virginia?